graymychael/Diamond-Pricing-Prediction-Model/README.md

 diamond_pricing_system
 ==============================

 The purpose of this data science project is to come up with a pricing model for diamonds in the diamond market.
-Using hThis project aims to build a predictive model for diamond price based on a number of features, or properties industry standard diamonds.
+This project aims to build a predictive model for diamond price based on a number of features/properties of industry standard diamonds.
 This model will be used to provide guidance for diamond pricing and future value investment plans.

 Project Organization
 ------------